Looking After Unplanned Puppies

 Once it is apparent that a female dog is pregnant, one of the first things that should be arranged is a check up from a vet.
 A vet will be able to give the dog a thorough examination and give any special advice.
 A rescue dog may well have had previous illnesses or injuries and the vet will be able to determine whether this will have any effect on her pregnancy.The vet will also be able to advise on dietary requirements for the mother and her puppies and any program of medication.
 In addition to consulting a vet, there are some important pieces of equipment that it will be useful to have.
 These include:- Whelping box – a whelping box is specially designed to keep a mother and her puppies safe, while also ensuring that the mother dog cannot roll onto her puppies.
 This could result in the puppies becoming crushed or suffocated.
 The whelping box will be the young family's home for the first few weeks of their life.
 Whelping boxes are available from pet shops.

 - Old towels and newspapers – the whelping box should be lined with clean newspaper and towels.
+A stock of both is useful and collecting these before the puppies are due will mean that they are to hand when the puppies are born.

 - Food supplement and feeder – it is useful to have some puppy milk and a feeder in case one of the puppies is unable to feed properly.
 The mother dog should also be given a high protein diet and buying this in advance will save having to do this when the puppies are born.